top of page

 Tripods

-The safest way to avoid blurring is a tripod!
+The most reliable way to avoid camera shake is, without a doubt, a tripod!

-Depending on the area of application, I use different tripods, with a lighter carbon tripod often accompanying me and a mini tripod always with me.
+Depending on the scenario, I use different tripods; a lightweight carbon fiber model accompanies me on many trips, while a mini tripod is always by my side.

 Stative